Interstate 82: Later years

 I-80N was renumbered to I-84 in 1980 as part of a mandate by American Association of State Highway and Transportation Officials to eliminate suffixed routes and reduce traveler confusion.
 The designation of I-82 fell outside the standard numbering scheme for Interstates, which uses comparatively higher numbers for the northernmost east–west routes.
 A 1970s proposal to renumber I-82 to remain in compliance with the numbering scheme was rejected by the Washington State Department of Highways due to the cost of sign replacement and potential for public confusion.

-In 1999, the Oregon Legislative Assembly passed a bill directing the Oregon Department of Transportation to study a proposal for an extension of I-82 to the California or Nevada border.
-The study was completed two years later and outlined three general routes that would replace existing north–south highways in eastern Oregon.
+In 1999, the Oregon Legislative Assembly passed a bill directing ODOT to study a proposal for an extension of I-82 to the California or Nevada border.
+The proposal included the potential use of road tolls to finance the new freeway, but it was later dismissed by ODOT.
+The I-82 extension study was completed two years later and outlined three general routes that would replace existing north–south highways in eastern Oregon.
 The westernmost route would follow US 97 from Klamath Falls through Bend and Redmond to Biggs Junction, relying on I-84 to complete its connection with I-82.
 A variation of the route with a direct connection to I-82 near Hermiston would branch off at Madras and travel northeastward through a mountainous region along Route 218 and Route 207.
 The easternmost route would follow US 395 between the California border and Pendleton, passing through a less-densely populated region but serving Burns and John Day.
 The study found that a new freeway would have little effect on economic growth in eastern Oregon and congestion relief in the Willamette Valley, but would provide a suitable alternative route for long-haul travel.